Zayul/-SCRIPTS-/SublimeText/[Misc]/[Proof Of Concept] MatchReplace/README.md

 The demo is written to work with single tier JSON files, but can be adjusted as necessary.

-`RegEx` patterns to precede & follow match keys are:
+`RegEx` patterns to precede & follow `replacementKeys are:

 * queryPrefix
 * querySuffix